alanwsmith/bitty/docs/release-notes/roadmap.md

 ## Roadmap

+- TODO: Figure out how to make a better error message if there's a major problem in a module file that prevents it from loading all together.
+For example, an open `const problemVar =` with nothing after the `=` sign.
+Right now, it just says there's an error from inside bitty's component with no useful info about where the error actually occurred.

 - TODO: Consider: `.appendDataSend(someEl, SIGNALS)` and `.appendDataReceive` which would let you update an existing elements `data-send` and `data-recieve` with new signals